wplib/wp-ops/README.md

 ## Setup for Automated Testing

-In lieu of more detailed docs awaiting time to better document, here is an example with detailed comments:
+In lieu of more detailed docs awaiting time to better document, here is an example with detailed comments.
+This code is being used in the `setUp()` method for a PHPUnit test:

     /**
      * Set the directory where post content can be found.